 Mobile device management (MDM) and Windows PC management are the cornerstone of the modern IT department.
 Today workers, staff and students are more mobile and engaged than ever.
 Your success depends upon delivering information where it's needed while ensuring that information is protected.
 You need to deploy apps, protect devices, ensure updates are in place, and provision email faster than ever while defending company information.

 A standalone solution for device management.
 As a cloud-based service, you manage devices and protect company data without the overhead of network infrastructure costs.

-Intune can manage iOS, Android, and Windows Phone devices, as well as Windows RT and Windows 8.1 and Windows 10 devices as mobile devices.
+Intune can manage iOS, Android, Mac OS X, and Windows Phone devices, as well as Windows RT and Windows 8.1 and Windows 10 devices as mobile devices.
 If you're looking at Intune for a mobile device management (MDM) solution, review Intune's MDM capabilities and features.

 You can install the Intune client software on Windows PCs to enable management.
 Once a PC is managed you can deploy apps and software updates, manage Endpoint Protection and Windows Firewalls, provide remote assistance, and much more.
 See a full list of PC management capabilities.